fireandlion/onedayonebook/index.md

 {% include image class="thumbnail" file="fish-finds-a-friend_smit-masela-jacobs_cover.jpg" %}

+- Written by Moyahaba Masela
 - Illustrated by Gerda Smit
-- Written by Moyahaba Masela
 - Designed by Jennifer Jacobs
 - Edited by Katherine Hofmeyr

 Poor Fish is terribly lonely.
 All he wants is a friend who will love him just as he is.
 Will he find someone to play with?

-### Nono and the Fairy

-Nono’s aunt is unkind to her, and she gives Nono a lot of work to do.
-Then suddenly, someone starts helping Nono.
-Who could it be?
+### The Hungry Ant

+{% include image class="thumbnail" file="the-hungry-ant_ngwane-azwifaneli-sellinah-preston_cover.jpg" %}

+- Written by Matamba Azwifaneli Sellinah
+- Illustrated by Sinomonde Ngwane
+- Designed by Vivienne Preston
+- Edited by Alison Ziki

+Mother Ant’s family is hungry.
+Where can she possibly find food to feed her hungry children?

-### The Voice of the River
+### The Most Beautiful Animal

-River Nana is unhappy about how the people of the village have been treating her.
-How can Cilo the herdboy help to  change that?
+{% include image class="thumbnail" file="the-most-beautiful-animal_tshisevhe-wepener-pieters_cover.jpg" %}

+- Written by Hulisani Olga Tshisevhe
+- Illustrated by Imile Wepener
+- Designed by Louisa Pieters
+- Edited by Jocelyn Newmarch

+Zebra thinks she is the most beautiful of all the animals.
+But what will happen when Chameleon enters the Grand Animal Beauty Contest?

-### The Suitcase
+### The Greedy Dog

-Lwazi can easily win the traditional dancing competition at his school, but he doesn’t have an outfit.
-How can Lwazi find a traditional outfit to enter the contest?
+{% include image class="thumbnail" file="the-greedy-dog_ingram-ndlovu-bosman-coetzee_cover.jpg" %}

+- Written by Nokuthula Ndlovu
+- Illustrated by Cclaire Ingram
+- Designed by Karma Bosman and Riaan Coetzee
+- Edited by Katherine Hofmeyr

+Dog loves his friend Cat, but he loves to eat even more!
+How long will Cat put up with her greedy friend before something goes wrong?

 ### Lion and Warthog

+{% include image class="thumbnail" file="lion-and-warthog_somwe-ngcongo-sloane_cover.jpg" %}

+- Written by Hlengiwe Ngcongo
+- Illustrated by Joseph Somwe
+- Designed by Caitlin Sloane
+- Edited by Alison Ziki

-Warthog rescues Lion from a snare, but the ungrateful Lion now wants to eat Warthog.
+Warthog rescues Lion from the snare, but the ungrateful Lion now wants to eat Warthog.
 Luckily, clever Rabbit has a plan and he comes to Warthog’s rescue!

+### The Two Naughty Mice

+{% include image class="thumbnail" file="the-two-naughty-mice_smit-malibe-jacobs_cover.jpg" %}

+- Written by Thembekile Felicia Malibe
+- Illustrated by Gerda Smit
+- Designed by Jennifer Jacobs
+- Edited by Jocelyn Newmarch

+Two little mice love nothing more than getting into trouble.
+What will they do next?

+### Nomsa’s First Day

+{% include image class="thumbnail" file="nomsas-first-day_ayres-tshililo-ditabo_cover.jpg" %}

+- Written by Nomsa Tshililo
+- Illustrated by Aimee Ayres
+- Designed by Tshebetso Ditabo
+- Edited by Fiona Wallace

+Nomsa is very excited for her first day of school.
+But when she meets Norman, she learns her first lesson in a very unexpected way!

+### Nono Finds a Friend

+{% include image class="thumbnail" file="nono-finds-a-friend_maphumulo-jardim-wedepohl_cover.jpg" %}

+- Written by Busie Maphumulo
+- Illustrated and designed by Jess Jardim-Wedepohl
+- Edited by Jocelyn Newmarch

+Nono’s aunt forces her to work hard all day.
+One day Nono finds a tiny girl who promises to help her.

+### Nyamvula is Thirsty

+{% include image class="thumbnail" file="nyamvula-is-thirsty_mukhese-mdluli-longland_cover.jpg" %}

+- Written by Dorothy Mukhese
+- Illustrated by Nompumelelo Mdluli
+- Designed by Liam Longland
+- Edited by Katherine Hofmeyr

+Nyamvula is very thirsty.
+She can’t find water to drink anywhere.
+How will she finally fill her bucket?

+### Polecat

+{% include image class="thumbnail" file="polecat_mongwe-motau-mckimmie_cover.jpg" %}

+- Written by Timothy Mongwe
+- Illustrated by Reshoketwe Motau
+- Designed by Steven Mckimmie
+- Edited by Fiona Wallace

+Polecat is smelly and rude.
+He thinks he is better than others.
+Is he as perfect as he thinks?

 ### Wewe and the Train

+{% include image class="thumbnail" file="wewe-and-the-train_ndlovu-capazorio-prinsloo_cover.jpg" %}

+- Illustrated by Shayne Capazorio
+- Written by Busile Ndlovu
+- Designed by Leah Prinsloo
+- Edited by Alison Ziki

 Wewe loves the sound of the train.
 He thinks it calls out his name each time it passes his house.
 One day, his mother has a surprise for him.
 What could it be?

-### The Naughty Mice

-Yak and Zak are two little naughty mice who get up to all kinds of mischief.
-What will it take to teach them a lesson?

-### Greedy Dog

-Dog and Cat live together.
-But Dog wants all the food in the house for himself!
-How can Dog learn to share?

-### Polecat

-Polecat is smart and arrogant.
-He looks down on everyone.
-He thinks he is perfect … but is he as perfect as he thinks?

-### Nyamvula is Thirsty

-Nyamvula is very thirsty.
-She can’t find water to drink anywhere.
-How will she finally fill her bucket?

-### Nomsa

-Nomsa is very excited for her first day of school.
-But when she meets Norman, she learns her first lesson in a very unexpected way!

-### The Beauty Contest
+### The Suitcase

-Zebra is the beauty of the forest; or so he thinks until Chameleon comes along!
+{% include image class="thumbnail" file="the-suitcase_nzimande-pulles-ingram-bosman-coetzee_cover.jpg" %}

+- Written by Mbongeni Nzimande
+- Illustrated by Elizabeth Pulles
+- Designed by Leona Ingram, Karma Bosman and Riaan Coetzee
+- Edited by Katherine Hofmeyr

+With the big dance contest just days away, Lwazi fears he’ll have nothing to wear.
+With a little help from his Gogo and the spirit of his Mkhulu, he might just get everything his heart wishes for …

-### The Hungry Ant
+### The Promise

-Mother Ant’s family is hungry.
-Where can she possibly find food to feed her hungry children?
+{% include image class="thumbnail" file="the-promise_bosa-ndlovu-jacobs_cover.jpg" %}

+- Written by Mandla Ndlovu
+- Illustrated by Subi Bosa
+- Designed by Jennifer Jacobs
+- Edited by Fiona Wallace

+River Nanda is angry with the villagers.
+Can Cilo the herdboy keep his promise?